Mani5871/Auto-Accept/README.md

   driver = webdriver.Chrome(executable_path=r"C:\Users\HP\Desktop\Projects\Auto-Accept\chromedriver.exe")<br>
   Change the path in executable path depending on the location of your project

-Step 3: Run the project by the below command streamlit run app.py
+Step 3: Run the project by the below command <br>
+  streamlit run app.py